• Facebook

 • Teacher’s Guide on Life in Medieval Europe..
 This is a very helpful guide along with a timeline and activities to do and has information about what was going on in Marco Polo’s life during the medieval times in Europe.

 • Teacher’s Guide on Medieval China.
-47 pages.
 Even though this free guide is based on a DVD, the ideas in it are still great with background information and to spark another topic you may want to learn about.

 • Teacher’s Guide Age of Exploration. .
 This has helpful information on several explorers, but also background information about Marco Polo.